JonathanFigy/SQL_Project-Data_Cleaning/README.md

-# SQL Data Cleaning Project
+# Tech Layoffs Data Cleaning Project (2019-Present)

 ## Project Overview
 This project focuses on cleaning, standardizing, and preparing a real-world tech layoffs dataset sourced from Kaggle: “Layoffs Dataset: Tech layoffs from COVID-19 (2019) to present.”